yannickbattail/openscad-models/pumpkin/README.md

 Pumpkin slices are randomized to make it more realistic (you can disable this by setting seed=0)

 ## customizable variables

 - `slices`: number of Pumpkin slice (lobe)
-- `PumpkinOnHandle`: put a litte Pumpkin on the handle
+- `PumpkinOnHandle`: put a little Pumpkin on the handle
 - `seed`:  random seed, if you set seed=0 the slice are not randomized
 - `debug`: cut a quarter in the mug and display the nutella glass